-In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
-However, you must request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.
+If you have a new dependent as a result of a marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
+However, you must request enrollment within 30 days after the marriage, birth, or placement for adoption.